 When these measurements have been taken, then the speed can be calculated using the following equation.

-A car travelling on a motorway covers a distance of 200 meters in just four seconds.
+A car travelling on a motorway covers a distance of 200 metres in just four seconds.
 How fast is the car travelling?

 The speed is equal to 150 ÷ 2.5 = 60 mph (miles per hour)